splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_SC4S_server.md

-# SC4S server startup validation
+# SC4S Server Startup and Operational Validation
-## systemd errors during SC4S Startup
+## systemd Errors During SC4S Startup
 Most issues that occur with startup and operation of sc4s typically involve syntax errors or duplicate listening ports.
 If you are running out of systemd, you may see this at startup: